From Earth and Broken Sky

 Over the past few years Mark Williams has had the pleasure of performing on the same bill as ARLO GUTHRIE and the GUTHRIE FAMILY, STETSON KENNEDY, RAMBLIN’ JACK ELLIOTT, PIERCE PETIS, STEVE FORBERT, AL LETSON, KELLY JOE PHELPS, WILLY PORTER, TRACY GRAMMER and RANDALL BRAMBLETT.

-In 2012 Mark, with Linda Minke, was featured artist on First Coast Living.
-In 2014 some of Mark’s music was featured on the NPR radio show STATE OF THE REUNION.
+Mark, with Linda Minke, was featured artist on First Coast Living.
+Some of Mark’s music was featured on the NPR radio show STATE OF THE REUNION.

-In November 2004 Mark released his first CD – Ghosts of Eden.
-He had received an artist grant from The Community Foundation of Jacksonville and the J. Shepard, Jr. and Mary Ann Bryan Arts Endowment.
+Mark's first CD Ghosts of Eden (2004) was courtesy of an artist grant from The Community Foundation of Jacksonville and the J. Shepard, Jr. and Mary Ann Bryan Arts Endowment.
 He produced the CD along with Bill Pillmore at RoadWorm Music Studio.

-In August 2015 Mark, along with Blue Horse released the CD Out Past the Moon.
+Along with Blue Horse, Mark released his second CD Out Past the Moon in 2015.
 It was produced by Mark and Roy Peak at Radical Recording Studio.

 Excerpts from the review “Out Past the Moon” from FOLIO WEEKLY written by John E. Citrone: